Greatest Hits Radio Cumbria & South West Scotland

-CFM is an Independent Local Radio station based in Carlisle, England, owned and operated by Bauer as part of the Hits Radio network.
+Greatest Hits Radio Cumbria & South West Scotland (formerly CFM) is an Independent Local Radio station based in Carlisle, England, owned and operated by Bauer as part of the Greatest Hits Radio network.
 It broadcasts to Cumbria and South West Scotland.

-As of December 2022, the station has a weekly audience of 72,000 listeners according to RAJAR.
+On 3 April 2023, almost 30 years to the day after launching, the station rebranded to Greatest Hits Radio.
+Previous breakfast show host Robbie Dee began presenting the 1pm - 4pm afternoon show, until the closure of the Carlisle studios on 27 September 2024.

-On 29 November 2022, Bauer announced that CFM will rebrand to Greatest Hits Radio on 3 April 2023.
-Robbie Dee will present the only non-networked programme, which will air each weekday between 1pm and 4pm.
+As of June 2025, the station has a weekly audience of 72,000 listeners according to RAJAR.

 History

 The station was launched by its original owners, Border Television at 8am on 14 April 1993 when managing director and breakfast show host John Myers played "The Best" by Tina Turner as its first song.